AdrianVovk/atom/ISSUE_TEMPLATE.md

 ### Versions

 OS: [What operating system do you use?]
+Architecture: [What is the device's architecture?
+(For example: x86, ARMv8, amd64, etc.]

-_Note: You can get this information from executing `substance-ide --version` and `spm --version` at the command line.
+_Note: You can get some of this information from executing `substance-ide --version` and `spm --version` at the command line.
 Also, please include the OS and what version of the OS you're running._